Last Updated: 01/01/2023

 - An IP address is a number that's automatically assigned to your computer by your Internet service provider whenever you're on the Internet.
 In addition to logging your IP Address, our server may also record the referring page that linked you to us (e.g., another web site or a search engine); the pages you visit and how long you stay on the Sites; and other Web usage activity and data.
 In some cases, your IP address stays the same from browser session to browser session; but if you use a consumer internet access provider, your IP address probably varies from session to session.

-6. How We Use Personal Information and Student Records.
-We use your Personal Information in multiple ways:
+7. How We Use Personal Information and Student Records.
+We use your Personal Information for our business purposes in multiple ways: